-Computer software engineers enjoy high salaries, excellent benefits and often work in comfortable office environments.
-Job outlook in this field is good, with demand for computer software engineers expected to increase by as much as 21% by 2018 according to the Bureau of Labor Statistics.
-Computer software engineers are generally college educated, and may have several industry certifications and associations to increase their value to potential employers.*
+Computer software engineers enjoy high salaries, excellent benefits, and often work in comfortable office environments.
+According to BLS, the job outlook in this field is excellent, with the demand for computer software engineers expected to increase.
+Computer software engineers are generally college educated and may have several industry certifications and associations to increase their value to potential employers.

-The scope of jobs handled by computer software engineers has changed dramatically over the past decade, and is expected to continue its rapid evolution in response to changing technology.
-Computer software engineers require continuous education and training to stay on top of the curve, but much of this can be accomplished in a self study environment with certifications to prove skills once the computer software engineer has a foot in the door in this demanding field.
+The scope of jobs handled by computer software engineers has changed dramatically over the past decade and is expected to continue its rapid evolution in response to changing technology.
+The job also requires continuous education and training to stay ahead of the curve, but much of this can be accomplished in a self-study environment with certifications to prove skills.

-Computer software engineers are responsible for the design, development, testing and deployment of the computer software used in businesses and homes every day.
+Computer software engineers are responsible for the design, development, testing, and deployment of the computer software used in businesses and homes.
 There are two primary classifications of computer software engineers:

 - Computer applications engineers